Loading ...

 Ramp-up Support

-Working remotely, especially if it’s not a choice, can cause stress and anxiety.
-Both can go on to impact engagement and morale among employees.
-That’s why it’s important to offer extra support to staff if you have recently moved to work on a full work-form-home model.
+Working remotely, particularly when it’s not a choice, can lead to stress and anxiety.
+Both can further impact engagement and morale among employees.
+That’s why it’s crucial to provide additional support to staff if you have recently transitioned to a full work-from-home model.
 Here are some ways to do that:

 • Make sure all employees are given contact details of who they can talk to within your business if they are worried or have any queries;